GStreamer/gstreamer/Basic+tutorial+10+GStreamer+tools.markdown

 the output pad of `matroskademux` which can produce this kind of video.

-To find out the Caps an element accepts and produces, use the `gst-inspect` tool.
-To find out the Caps contained in a particular file, use the `gst-discoverer` tool.
-To find out the Caps an element is producing for a particular pipeline, run `gst-launch` as usual, with the `–v` option to print Caps information.
+To find out the Caps an element accepts and produces, use the `gst-inspect-1.0` tool.
+To find out the Caps contained in a particular file, use the `gst-discoverer-1.0` tool.
+To find out the Caps an element is producing for a particular pipeline, run `gst-launch-1.0` as usual, with the `–v` option to print Caps information.

 #### Examples